Extraction of petroleum: Enhanced recovery

-Enhanced, or tertiary oil recovery methods, increase the mobility of the oil in order to increase extraction.
+Enhanced, or tertiary oil recovery methods, further increase mobility of the oil in order to increase extraction.

 Thermally enhanced oil recovery methods (TEOR) are tertiary recovery techniques that heat the oil, reducing its viscosity and making it easier to extract.
 Steam injection is the most common form of TEOR, and it is often done with a cogeneration plant.
 This type of cogeneration plant uses a gas turbine to generate electricity, and the waste heat is used to produce steam, which is then injected into the reservoir.
 This form of recovery is used extensively to increase oil extraction in the San Joaquin Valley, which yields a very heavy oil, yet accounts for ten percent of the United States' oil extraction.
 Fire flooding (In-situ burning) is another form of TEOR, but instead of steam, some of the oil is burned to heat the surrounding oil.

 Occasionally, surfactants (detergents) are injected to alter the surface tension between the water and the oil in the reservoir, mobilizing oil which would otherwise remain in the reservoir as residual oil.

 Another method to reduce viscosity is carbon dioxide flooding.

 Tertiary recovery allows another 5% to 15% of the reservoir's oil to be recovered.
-In some California heavy oil fields, steam injection has doubled or even tripled the oil reserves and ultimate oil recovery.
-For example, see Midway-Sunset Oil Field, California's largest oilfield.
+In some California heavy oil fields (such as Midway-Sunset Oil Field), steam injection has doubled or even tripled the oil reserves and ultimate oil recovery.

 Tertiary recovery begins when secondary oil recovery is not enough to continue adequate extraction, but only when the oil can still be extracted profitably.
 This depends on the cost of the extraction method and the current price of crude oil.
 When prices are high, previously unprofitable wells are brought back into use, and when they are low, extraction is curtailed.

 The use of microbial treatments is another tertiary recovery method.
 Special blends of the microbes are used to treat and break down the hydrocarbon chain in oil, making the oil easy to recover.
 It is also more economical versus other conventional methods.
 In some states such as Texas, there are tax incentives for using these microbes in what is called a secondary tertiary recovery.
-Very few companies supply these.
+Very few companies supply these microbes.